 She has written a string of bestsellers, which typically feature her picture on the cover and a one-word title: “Treason,” “Godless,” “Mugged,” etc. Her latest book has her picture on the cover but not a one-word title.
 It’s a two-word title, complete with upside-down exclamation point: ¡Adios, America!
-The subtitle is “The Left’s Plan to Turn Our Country into a Third World Hellhole.”From the subtitle, a person might think this book is a crazy rant, and there are crazy-rant touches, for Coulter writes flamboyantly.
-But this is a serious book making serious points.[Se Habla Ann Coulter, by Jay Nordlinger, National Review, July 23, 2006
+The subtitle is “The Left’s Plan to Turn Our Country into a Third World Hellhole.”Left out of this trip down memory lane is the fact that Ann Coulter used to write for National Review before they had one of their characteristic failures of nerve and fired her.
+This is what led to her memorable characterization of them as "girly boys."

 Nordlinger at least recognizes the political implications of the utterly unnecessary demographic changes forced on our country.

 Some Democrats have been open — gleefully open — about what mass immigration means for their party’s fortunes.
 Coulter cites a few of them, including one who exults in “McGovern’s revenge.”

 That's the Beltway Right for you.
 There's a slowly dawning awareness immigration threatens to make it (and the United States of America) a relic of the past.
 And yet the characterization of the conservative movement outlined by the late Joseph Sobran remains true.
 "It's a game, a way of making a living."
-For Conservatism Inc., immigration is still not as important as the Export-Import Bank
+For Conservatism Inc., immigration is still not as important as the Export-Import Bank.